 Private equity firms have invested over $200 billion in healthcare over the past decade, and the KPIs they track tell a clear story about what drives valuation.
 Whether you are operating a PE-backed healthcare platform, preparing for a PE transaction, or simply want to run your multi-location practice with PE-level discipline, understanding these metrics is essential.
 This guide details the specific KPIs that PE firms monitor, how they impact valuation multiples, and how to optimize them at every stage of the investment lifecycle.

-Why PE Healthcare KPIs Matter
+Why Do PE Healthcare KPIs Matter?

 PE firms approach healthcare investments with a clear thesis: operational improvements and scale drive EBITDA growth, which multiplies into enterprise value at exit.
 The KPIs they track reflect this: